ereti/usc-ir-server/README.md

   Default: false
 hashWorkFactor: The work factor to use for hashing passwords with bcrypt.
 Bigger = more secure but takes longer.
 Default: 12
 webUICookieSecret: The secret used to generate session cookies for the web UI.
 This should be changed, as without it your sessions are unsecure.
 The default does not matter.
 Change it.
+recaptcha:
+    enabled: Whether to use reCAPTCHA to prevent registrations by bots.
+Default: false
+    recaptchaSecret: Your reCAPTCHA secret, if recaptcha is enabled.
+    recaptchaSiteKey: Your reCAPTCHA site key, if recaptcha is enabled.
 serverPort: The port the server will listen on.
 Default: 8080
 serverName: How the server identifies itself in IR Heartbeat requests.
 Also how the server identifies itself on the web UI.
 Default: USC-IR-Server
 database: The IP to connect to the MongoDB instance on.
 Default: localhost